andrew-vii/hookshot/README.md

 # HOOKSHOT
-A tool for automating web scraping of emails from a URL and checking accounts against the HaveIBeenPwned API.
+A tool for automating web scraping of emails from a URL using Cewl and checking accounts found against the HaveIBeenPwned API.

 ![Hookshot](https://www.zeldadungeon.net/wiki/images/thumb/d/d3/OoT_Hookshot.png/200px-OoT_Hookshot.png)